 If you have an open floor plan or live in a studio apartment, solve the “where does the space begin and end” dilemma by layering a smaller more stylized rug over a much larger one to create defined, cohesive spaces.
 The room above by Cloth & Kind anchors floating furniture in a spacious living room with multiple rugs.

 One size doesn’t have to fit all.

-A small decorative rug from years (and homes) past that doesn't quite fit your new space can absolutely still work thanks to the layering trick.
-Take a cue from this room featured on Elle Decor; all you have to do is highlight and frame it atop a larger neutral textile; now the too-small rug is a perfect, cozy addition to your living room.
+A small decorative rug from years (and homes) past that doesn’t quite fit your new space can absolutely still work thanks to the layering trick.
+All you have to do is highlight and frame it atop a larger neutral textile; now the too-small rug is a perfect, cozy addition to your living room.